Klus3kk/maths-basics-ds/README.md

 ```
 pip install numpy scipy sympy scikit-learn
 ```
-You should be already familiar with programming in Python, but it isn't necessary
+You should be already familiar with programming in Python, but it isn't necessary.
 ## Chapters
 The repository is divided into six chapters, with the inclusion of the code examples:
 * The Basics of Maths